hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/02c-Multimedia.md

     + and so on...
   + advantages of using the `<video>` elements
     + total control
-    + no need for external dependecies
+    + no need for external dependencies
     + lightweight: prevent from downloading JavaScript and CSS code